 Melissa will use shared 240 litre mixed recycling bins.
 These bins will be collected every 2 weeks from July 2023.

-Additional shared bins will be delivered in March-April 2023.
+Additional shared bins were delivered in March-April 2023.
 These bins are to be stored in a common area for all residents to use.

 Some people living in unit blocks have their own yellow-lidded bin for mixed recycling.
 If this is the case, unlike Melissa, you will continue to use your own bin and get a larger 240 litre bin for your household.